gustavosinacio/easy-team-test/README.md

 can also run this without docker, just make sure to configure your db information in the `.env` file.

-After configured, your `.env` file should look something like this:
+After configured, your `.env` should look something like this:

 ```env
 PGADMIN_DEFAULT_EMAIL=admin@email.com